Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 - Worms are everywhere on the map
 - Each map zone is protected by a river with worms, artilleries, turrets flamethrowers, and mines

+### New players limitation
+The server add some restriction for new player (not trusted players, player with less than a total of 24h of game play):
+  - They can't use the deconstruct plan.
+  - They can't drive the train.
+  - They can't go to the next zone when the wave is below 200.
+  - They can't use mana.

 ### RPG
 Each time you mine a rock, kill an enemy, build an item, you will earn some experience points.